Mental Health In The LGBTQ+ Community: Support & Strategies

 1. Be aware of the mental health triggers in the LGBT community.
 The mental health of those in the LGBTQ+ community can be influenced by matters they may experience.
 These include prejudice, exclusion, internalised discomfort – and the process of figuring out their sexual orientation or gender identity.
 All these can bring up emotions of loneliness, heightened pressure, and not feeling accepted.
 It’s important to understand and address these experiences to provide support and improve the mental well-being of the LGBTQ+ community.

 2. Promote a culture of inclusivity and acceptance.
 Inclusivity and acceptance are vital for making the LGBTQ+ community feel appreciated, valued, and safe.
 Raising awareness, making policy changes, and fostering inclusive practices in education, healthcare and community settings are all essential.
 Family can also have an impact on mental health, so it’s important to educate ourselves and others so we can provide acceptance and comfort.
-Check out our affirmation wristbands to remind yourself or someone you love that they are enough.
+Our affirmation wristband is perfect to remind yourself or someone you love that they are enough.

 3. Research resources to support the LGBTQ+ community.
 Therapy and counselling should come first when it comes to supporting mental health in the LGBTQ+ community.
 Culturally sensitive care, support groups, community centres, crisis hotlines, and educational initiatives exist that are tailored to LGBTQ+ members.
 Social media can also help create an accepting, inclusive atmosphere for these individuals, normalising them in society.